Frequently Asked Questions

 The Texas Family Code provides that when conservatorship is established, the Court must designate the conservator who has the exclusive right to determine the primary residence of the child.
-Most courts believe that included in that obligation is the additional obligation to and either specifically establish the geographic area in which the conservator shall maintain the child's primary residence or specify that the conservator may designate the child's primary residence without regard to geographic location..
+Most courts believe that included in that obligation is the additional obligation to either specifically establish the geographic area in which the conservator shall maintain the child's primary residence, or specify that the conservator may designate the child's primary residence without regard to geographic location..
 When they apply, residence restrictions for the children are most often limited to the current county of residence and counties bordering that county, but in many cases the parties to a divorce will establish for themselves residence boundaries appropriate to their lifestyles and circumstances so as to keep both parents in reasonable proximity to the children and their activities so that both parents can remain active participants in their children’s lives.

 14. What are Temporary Orders?